‘a man, an island, and music that moves the world’

 Filmed between 2010-2011 in San Francisco, Los Angeles, Aberdeen, Scotland, and Waldron Island, the documentary conveys the richness and breadth of the award-winning composer’s life, with a soundtrack featuring his masterworks- Lux Aeterna, O Magnum Mysterium, Nocturnes (including Sa Nuit D’Ete, Soneto de la Noche, and Sure On This Shining Night, Madrigali and Dirait-on.

-Winner of four Best Documentary awards since opening on February 7, 2012 in Palm Springs and now being screened throughout the world, Shining Night was named ‘a heartening rarity’ by Terry Teachout of the Wall Street Journal.
-Co-produced by Michael Stillwater and his wife Doris Laesser Stillwater, it gives audiences a rare encounter with music that inspires humanity and conveys a spiritual transmission to singers and audiences alike.
+Winner of four Best Documentary awards since its 2012 premiere in Palm Springs, the film is screened throughout the world, often hosted by choral festivals and choirs featuring the film in a program of Lauridsen music.
+Shining Night, co-produced by Michael Stillwater and his wife Doris Laesser Stillwater, offers a rare encounter with music that inspires humanity, conveying a spiritual transmission to singers and audiences alike.